 - 5. Non-specified and loan investment limits.
 The Authority has determined that it will set a limit to the maximum exposure of the total treasury management investment portfolio to non-specified treasury management investments of 25%. - 6.
 Lending limits, (amounts and maturity), for each counterparty will be set through applying the matrix table in paragraph 4.2. - 7.
 Transaction limits are set for each type of investment in 4.2. - 8.
 This Authority will set a limit for its investments which are invested for longer than 365 days, (see paragraph 4.4). - 9.
 Investments will only be placed with counterparties from countries with a specified minimum sovereign rating, (see paragraph 4.3). - 10.
-This Authority has engaged external consultants, (see paragraph 1.5), to provide expert advice on how to optimise an appropriate balance of security, liquidity and yield, given the risk appetite of this Authority in the context of the expected level of cash balances and need for liquidity throughout the year. - 11.
-All investments will be denominated in sterling. - 12.As a result of the change in accounting standards for 2022/23 under IFRS 9, this Authority will consider the implications of investment instruments which could result in an adverse movement in the value of the amount invested and resultant charges at the end of the year to the General Fund.
-(In November 2018, the MHCLG, concluded a consultation for a temporary override to allow English local authorities time to adjust their portfolio of all pooled investments by announcing a statutory override to delay implementation of IFRS 9 for five years ending 31.3.23.
-At the current juncture it has not been determined whether a further extension to the over-ride will be agreed by Government
+This Authority has engaged external consultants, (see paragraph 1.5), to provide expert advice on how to optimise an appropriate balance of security, liquidity and yield, given the risk appetite of this Authority in the context of the expected level of cash balances and need for liquidity throughout the year. - 11.All investments will be denominated in sterling. - 12.As a result of the change in accounting standards for 2023/24 under IFRS 9, this Authority will consider the implications of investment instruments which could result in an adverse movement in the value of the amount invested and resultant charges at the end of the year to the General Fund.

-However, this Authority will also pursue value for money in treasury management and will monitor the yield from investment income against appropriate benchmarks for investment performance, (see paragraph 4.5).
+This Authority will also pursue value for money in treasury management and will monitor the yield from investment income against appropriate benchmarks for investment performance, (see paragraph 4.5).
 Regular monitoring of investment performance will be carried out during the year.